-Given the magnitude of the diabetes problem, and knowing that the nutritional quality of foods is one factor that influences glucose levels and cardiovascular disease risk among patients with T2DM, a first-of-its-kind study was conducted with California Raisins and patients with T2DM.3
+Given the magnitude of the diabetes problem, and knowing that the nutritional quality of foods is one factor that influences glucose levels and cardiovascular disease risk among patients with T2DM, a first-of-its-kind study was conducted with California Raisins and patients with T2DM.

-This new 12-week study among 51 individuals with T2DM found that regular consumption of raisins - as compared to a variety of snack crackers - positively impacted both glucose levels and systolic blood pressure.
+This 12-week study among 51 individuals with T2DM found that regular consumption of raisins - as compared to a variety of equal caloric snacks - positively impacted both glucose levels and systolic blood pressure.

-The research, published in The Physician and Sportsmedicine journal, revealed study participants who consumed one ounce of raisins three times a day for the duration of the study - as compared to a group that ate a comparable amount of snack crackers - were shown to have:
+The research, published in The Physician and Sportsmedicine journal, revealed study participants who consumed one ounce of raisins three times a day for the duration of the study - as compared to a group that ate a comparable amount of equal caloric snacks - were shown to have:

-- 23% reduction in postprandial (post-meal) glucose levels - 19% reduction in fasting glucose - A significant reduction (8.7 mmHg) in systolic blood pressure in postpi (post-mo in postprandial (post-meal) glucose levels in systolic blood pressure
+- 23% reduction in postprandial (post-meal) glucose levels - 19% reduction in fasting glucose - A significant reduction (8.7 mmHg) in systolic blood pressure